 --Open the command prompt as an admin then type in 'chkdsk d: /f’ (where d should be replaced with the drive letter of your SD card).

 This will begin the process and will take some time.
 Do not interrupt the process once started.
 As soon as the process is completed, disconnect your SD card and try using it again on the phone or other device.
 This should fix the error.

-In case the methods above don’t work or you just need to recover your SD card data, you will need intermediary memory card recovery software to perform this action.
+In case the methods above don’t work or you just need to get back your SD card data, you will need intermediary memory card recovery software to perform this action.
 The best program for this purpose is iBeesoft Data Recovery.
 This is a safe and efficient software for data recovery.
-Compatible with so many different file types, you can rest assured that you can recover all your files no matter the type of files you are dealing with.
-Also, it is easy to use hence there is no need for the intervention of a specialist as well as no special training needed for its use. iBeesoft Data Recovery is available for Mac and Windows hence you can use it no matter your Operating system.
+Compatible with so many different file types, you can rest assured that you can find all your files no matter the type of files you are dealing with.
+Also, it is easy to use hence there is no need for the intervention of a specialist as well as no special training needed for its use.
+It is available for Mac and Windows hence you can use it no matter your Operating system.
 It has two different scanning modes; the quick scan and the deep scan modes which ensure successful SD card data recovery processes.

-Once the process is completed, you should be able to recover your files.
-In just three steps as seen above, this is how to recover data from an SD card with the 'SD card is blank or has unsupported file system’ error without any efforts using iBeesoft Data Recovery.
+Once the process is completed, you should be able to get your files back.
+In just three steps as seen above, this is how to retrieve data from an SD card with the 'SD card is blank or has unsupported file system’ error without any efforts using iBeesoft Data Recovery.

 After trying all the other methods to no avail, the last thing to do is to format the SD card.
 This will wipe off everything from your SD card and as such you will lose all data present in it.
 To keep your data, you should use the method above before formatting the SD Card so as to recover your data from your SD card.
 To format the SD card on your computer,

 1).
 Connect it to your computer using an SD card reader and ensure it is detected.